Thinking of letting a property in Brentford, Chiswick, Ealing, Isleworth or Acton?

 - Ability to deal with difficult tenancy situations and evictions

-When it comes to choosing the letting agent you want to work with, ensure they are a member of the Property Ombudsman and UKALA.
+When it comes to choosing the letting agent you want to work with, ensure they are a member of the Property Ombudsman .
 Also do your research online by looking at testimonials and reviews from previous landlords.
 This will give you a strong indication of the agent’s professional capabilities.